 What is Pilates Based Physical Therapy?

 PBPT is a holistic, patient centered approach to healing the physical body following an injury or surgery.
 PBPT uses traditional Physical Therapy interventions as well as the Pilates system to address a person’s individual physical limitations.
 The Pilates Based Physical Therapy program for Iron Butterfly Pilates™ was created by Dr. Erin Toy.
-Since the development of the program, Dr. Krissy Ayers has also joined as a PBPT trainer.

 Physical Therapy Rates